JeroenSlobbe/Tutorials/PLC_101/SiemensLogo.md

 5. Move the arrow to the upper right and press up or down to increase/decrease the value
 6. Press 'OK

-As a next step, let's do this in python by using the following script:
+As a next step, let's do this in python.
+Python has multiple modbus libaries, I picked with the pymodbusTCP which is documented <a href="https://pymodbustcp.readthedocs.io/en/latest/">here</a>.
+As a result, I build the following script:

 ```
 # pip install pymodbustcp